mo12896/facial-analysis-system/README.md

   <a href="https://github.com/othneildrew/Best-README-Template">
   </a>

-  <h2 align="center">Visual Tracking System for Group PERMA Estimation using State-of-the-Art Deep Neural Networks and Frameworks</h2>
+  <h2 align="center">Visual Tracking System for PERMA Estimation using State-of-the-Art Deep Neural Networks and Frameworks</h2>

   <p align="center">
     The main repository for my master thesis.